Did you make more cornbread that you and your family can handle? As delicious as it is, it’s not uncommon to go overboard and be stuck with leftovers.

 As long as you have enough space to store the cornbread in large pieces, it’s going to be best to do so.
-The cornbread will have a reduced surface area when stored in large pieces.
+It will have a reduced surface area when stored in this manner.

-This makes it less likely that the cornbread will start to spoil.
-It’ll also not dry out nearly as quickly when it’s kept in large pieces.
+This makes it less likely that it will start to spoil.
+It’ll also not dry out nearly as quickly.

 It’s fine if you’ve cut into the cornbread a bit before storing it.
 Just store it in the largest pieces that you can to get the best results.